 Your last stop should be at Leirhnjúkur Lava Field.
 It is where you will appreciate the Icelandic geothermal activity as you stare at the world’s largest magma-covered fields and bubbling mud.

 It is time to round up your trip, but not before you get the experience Mývatn Nature Baths offers.
-Drive to Myvatn Lake to take a dip and enjoy other spectacular sceneries the surrounding area has.
+Drive to Myvatn Lake to take a dip and enjoy other spectacular landscapes the surrounding area has.
 Other notable attraction features you can explore in the Krafla Geothermal area include:

 - Goðafoss Waterfall